Introduction.

 EtherCatch IEC-G102-BP.

 This new model is not a firewall or a router, it's an ISP (Intrusion Prevention System).
 ISP is a new way to secure your data, it has two Ethernet ports and basically allows all data to pass between the two ports, both ways.
-The security consists of either allowing specific TCP packets (e.g. Modbus packets) and blocking other packets or the device can analyze data passing through the device and give an alarm or shut down completely if there are packets or patterns that should not be there.
+The security consists of either allowing specific TCP packets (e.g. Modbus packets) and blocking other packets or the device can analyse data passing through the device and give an alarm or shut down completely if there are packets or patterns that should not be there.
 The solution also includes a Dashboard, so you can easily get an overview of your network, whether it's healthy or not, without having to log into each device one by one.

 What is ok or not ok?